The Broken Tea Cup

 Things To Think About

-3. Discuss what Coven had to say.
+3. Discuss what Coven had to say about worthlessness.

 14